carla-simulator/carla/Docs/tuto_A_add_map.md

 !!!
 Note
     This is not necessary if the package is [prepared manually](#prepare-the-package-manually), and contains a `.json` file.

 __2. Run the script to cook the map.__ In the folder `~/carla/Util/Docker` there is a script that connects with the Docker image previously created, and makes the ingestion automatically.
 It only needs the path for the input and output files, and the name of the package to be ingested.
+If no `.json` is provided, the name must be `map_package`.

 ```sh
 python docker_tools.py --input ~/path_to_input_folder --output ~/path_to_output_folder --packages map_package
 ```
+!!!
+Warning
+    If the argument `--package <package_name>` is not provided, the Docker will make a package of CARLA.

 __3. Locate the package__.
 The Docker should have generated the package `map_package.tar.gz` in the output path.
 This is the standalone package for the assets.

-__4. Change the name of the package__.
-Two packages cannot have the same name.
-Make sure to use one that identifies it.

-__5. Import the package into CARLA.__
+__4. Import the package into CARLA.__

-*   __On Windows__ extract the package on the root CARLA folder.
+*   __On Windows__ extract the package in the `WindowsNoEditor` folder.

 *   __On Linux__ move the package to the `Import` folder, and run the script to import it.